dailybruin/the-stack/_posts/2016-10-31-gym-traffic.md

 A few interesting insights:

 * Traffic dips in between noon and 1:30 PM on weekdays.
-* Traffic climbs from 2 PM onwards until it reaches the peak at around 5:30 PM on weekdays.
+* Traffic rapidly climbs from 2 PM onward until it reaches the peak at around 5:30 PM on weekdays.
 * BFit is a lot busier than Wooden on weekends, especially on evenings.
 Weekend traffic at Wooden doesn't appear to vary that much throughout the day.
 * Less people go workout towards the end of a quarter.

 ## Data and Model

 UCLA Recreation officials graciously provided the dataset.
-There were around 1.5 million records in total, spanning from June 2015 to June 2016, and each contains the *timestamp*, *type of user* (ie. undergrad, grad or staff), and *facility name* (ie. Wooden, BFit, KREC, or Sunset Rec) of an entrance.
+There were around 1.5 million records in total, spanning from June 2015 to June 2016, and each contains the *time stamp*, *type of user* (ie. undergrad, grad or staff), and *facility name* (ie. Wooden, BFit, KREC, or Sunset Rec) of an entrance.

-Since the dataset doesn't have exit timestamps, we have to guess **how long each workout lasted** – we need to find a distribution and good enough parameters using *survey data*.
-65 UCLA students responded to an online survey asking them how long they spent at the gym the last time they went.
-The *Weibull distribution* was chosen because of its suitability for modeling timed events, and parameters were then chosen from the survey data.
+Since the dataset doesn't have exit time stamps, we have to guess **how long each workout lasted** – we need to find a distribution and good enough parameters using *survey data*.
+Sixty-five UCLA students responded to an online survey asking them how long they spent at the gym the last time they went.
+The *Weibull distribution* was chosen because of its suitability for modeling timed events, and parameters were then inferred from the survey data.

 <img class='ui spaced medium image' src="/img/posts/gym-traffic/survey-histogram.png" />
 <img class='ui spaced medium image' src="/img/posts/gym-traffic/model-histogram.png" />

-Once we have a model, we assume each visitor in the records did the following:
+Once we have a distribution model, we assume each visitor in the records did the following:

 1. Entered at actual time, *provided by UCLA Recreation's raw data*
-2. Remained for X number of time intervals, *simulated from the model based on online survey data*
+2. Remained for X number of time intervals, *simulated from the model*
 3. Exited

-Now we simply sum all the people who remained at each time point and do the necessary math to get the estimated average traffic for different times and days of week at each facility.
+Now we simply sum all the people who remained at each time point and do the necessary math to get the estimated average traffic for different times at each facility.

 How reliable is the model?
-The estimation of the exact headcount varied considerably depending on the distribution parameters.
-For instance, one set of parameters might produce an estimate of 300 while another might output 380 as the estimate.
-But the **relative difference** between the different times of day, days of week, or weeks of quarter are very consistent so the trends shown in relative scales are reliable regardless of model specification.
+Estimates of the exact headcount varied considerably depending on model parameters.
+But the **relative difference** between the different times of day, days of week, or weeks of quarter are very consistent so the trends shown in relative scales are reliable regardless of how we specify a distribution.